oyiptong/hull/README.md

-# hull: a tool to measure command performance
+# hull: A tool to measure command performance

 What `hull` aims to achieve is the performance measurement of shell commands.
 It does so by measuring the time elapsed between invocation and termination of a program invoked, and emits the measurements